Eric-peng111/Android_app_social/admin/Report.md

 For user, we provide several functions:

-**1.Login:** User can login our app to enjoy it.
+**1. Login:** User can login our app to enjoy it.
 User should input their name and password to achieve the login process.

 By default, we have some initial users that can login, which is stored in loginDetail.csv file.
 Here are username and password that can help you login below.
 - Eric,Au123456